mertia-himanshu/esw-web-app-example/docs/src/main/flows/base-flow.md

 ```

-Successfull response contains the formattedRa value with a unique id.
+Successful response contains the formattedRa value with a unique id.

 ```bash
 {